🧠 The 18 KB Engine That Reveals Correct Values Without Computation

 Includes:

-• Python reference kernel
+• Python reference implementation

 • Interactive HTML demo